Acetate Disc Collection

 The acetate disc was used in the production, recording and broadcast of programmes at Radio Éireann.
 This is the earliest sound recording format held by RTÉ Archives and the discs were used to record and broadcast content before the introduction of magnetic tape.
 As well as being used in a studio this disc recording process was suited to capture sound on location.
 The discs were usually made of aluminium with a coating of lacquer, and the audio signal was cut directly into a groove in the lacquer of a blank disc.

 Unfortunately, recordings on acetate discs do not sustain repeated playing.
 The grooves are much softer than would be in a vinyl disc.
 Acetate discs are considered a vulnerable format because recordings made on them would become inaudible after being played multiple times.

 Recordings on acetate discs at RTÉ Archives.

-The content of the recordings in the collection is varied and fascinating, with representing a range of broadcast genres.
+The content of the recordings in the collection is varied and fascinating, with a range of broadcast genres.
 There are various types of music programmes, documentary features, drama series, news and current affairs, talks, and output from the Radio Eireann mobile recording unit.
-The majority of the collection is in English but there is a significant amount of Irish language recordings, music and magazine programmes.
+The majority of the collection is in English but there is a significant amount of Irish language recordings, mainly music and magazine programmes.